-If you are lucky enough to get a window seat, you will be rewarded with a Seven Seas lagoon view and also the hotel’s new over the water villas.
+If you are lucky enough to get a window seat, you will be rewarded with a Seven Seas lagoon view and also the hotel’s new over-the-water villas.

 Since it is on the monorail loop around the lagoon, you can access it from the Ticket and Transportation Center (TTC), The Magic Kingdom, or one of the other hotels on the monorail.

 We do this breakfast on a non-park day.
 Since we are usually here at some holiday (most likely in November or December), we use our 3 free parking hours to also take the monorail around and view the other hotels Christmas decorations – by far the Grand Floridian’s décor is amazing.
 You need to check out the life-size gingerbread house – it’s actually a store selling gingerbread!
 YUM!

 Kids get maracas and everyone (ok, mostly kids, but when my daughter was younger, I went too) parades around the room shaking them and dancing.

 Lilo, Stitch and Mickey came around to each table for pictures and autographs (don’t forget that Sharpie on your Disney packing list – these are all fur characters and need something big to sign their names with).

 This is the first time it occurred this way for us.
 In the past, Pluto came to the table.
-I don’t know if it’s now always this way or we just experienced a one-off scenario.
+I don’t know if it’s now always this way or if we just experienced a one-off scenario.

 ‘Ohana Character Breakfast Menu

 Food is brought to your table instead of you having to get it from a buffet.
 While I enjoy this breakfast much more than a buffet, this limits your selection so you really need to want to eat the items they bring.

 Along with your beverage, their special pineapple-coconut bread is brought to the table.
 I am not a coconut fan (except in pina coladas), but this bread is exceptional.
 It is moist and gooey and I need to stop myself from filling up on it.

-A platter of fruit starts your breakfast.
+A platter of fresh fruit starts your breakfast.
 Ours consisted of red grapes, watermelon, pineapple and cantaloupe.
 Everything was ripe and fresh and we ended up finishing most of it.

 The hot breakfast is served in a large skillet.
 Depending on how many are in your party, you could receive two or more skillets to your table.

 It should also come with warm biscuits, but ours didn’t, so we had to ask for them.

 How to make an ‘Ohana character breakfast reservation

-Ohana breakfast reservations are in demand.
+‘Ohana breakfast meal reservations are in demand.
 It is a popular character breakfast because of its location on the monorail, plus the ability to see Lilo and Stitch together.

-If you are able to, plan to make your reservation 180 days out.
+If you are able to, plan to make your reservation 60 days out.
 Log into your My Disney Experience account, click on Thing to Do, then scroll down to Make Reservation.

-Disney places a $10 hold on your credit card when you book your reservation and it is refundable up to 24-hours before.
+Disney places a $10 hold on your credit card when you book your reservation and it is refundable up to 24 hours before.
 Therefore, as the day gets closer, more people are changing their schedules and locking plans into place.

-Ohana character breakfast time and cost
+Ohana character breakfast price and time

 - If you plan on going to the Magic Kingdom, reserving an early 7:30 am time should get you there for rope drop (assuming it’s a 9:00 am rope drop).
 I love rope drop, but realize it’s too early for some.